tunmsk/nextgen-facebook/README.md

 <p><strong>A solid social meta tag plugin is the foundation of any good social strategy</strong> &mdash; NextGEN Facebook (NGFB) gives you total control over all the information <a href="https://developers.facebook.com/docs/sharing/webmasters/crawler">social website crawlers</a> need, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; along with offering many of the most popular social sharing buttons!</p>

-<p><strong>NGFB automatically retrieves and uses information from a wide range or sources</strong>, including All in One SEO Pack, bbPress, BuddyPress, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, Yoast SEO (aka WordPress SEO), WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, YouTube, extends the WordPress REST API version 2, and much more.</p>
+<p><strong>NGFB automatically retrieves and uses information from a wide range or sources</strong>, including All in One SEO Pack, bbPress, BuddyPress, BuddyPress rtMedia, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, WooCommerce, Yoast SEO (aka WordPress SEO), WP e-Commerce, Gravatar, Slideshare, Vimeo, Wistia, YouTube, extends the WordPress REST API version 2, and much more.</p>

 <h4>Available in Multiple Languages</h4>